Move over Millennials; Centennials are taking over.

-For digital marketers, it’s important to understand a subtle difference between these two cohorts – while Millennials matured alongside modern technology, Centennials are maturing knowing nothing but an always-connected, seamless, multi-device world.
-With new browsing and shopping habits and a shift in the way they consume content, Gen Z—especially with their newly found financial freedoms as they approach adulthood—are set to redefine our understanding of both B2B and B2C digital engagement.
+With new browsing and shopping habits and a shift in the way they consume content, Gen Z—especially with their newly found financial freedoms in adulthood—are set to redefine our understanding of both B2B and B2C digital engagement.

 For many years now, marketers have revered Gen Y as vanguards of technology.
-With ingrained memories of the recession and no shortage of new technologies to build into their lives, these Millennials (currently aged 21-36) are a generation of people who grew up around the advent of the internet and are driven by a need to make their lives more efficient.
-Their comfort with technology has seen them take to mobile internet, dual-screening, cloud-based services and the ‘Internet of Things’ like ducks to water.
+With ingrained memories of the global recession and no shortage of new technologies to build into their lives, these Millennials (currently aged 21-36) are a generation of people renowned for seizing every opportunity to make their lives more efficient.
+Being young and adaptable while the technology evolved, they have taken to mobile internet, dual-screening, cloud-based services and the ‘Internet of Things’ like ducks to water.

-But with 27% of the global population represented by Gen Z (more than any other generation) and the first of these Centennials now turning 21, there is a sense that wide-eyed amazement at these technologies is a thing of the past.
+But with 27% of the global population now represented by Gen Z (more than any other generation) and the first of these Centennials now turning 21, there is a sense that wide-eyed amazement at technological advancement is a thing of the past.
 There is now a mere expectation of digital added-value and innovation – and even discontent at the few remaining areas of life that are not seamlessly enhanced through connected technology.

-This complex cohort are already racking up an impressive number of names, each focusing on different defining traits:
+This complex Centennial cohort are already racking up an impressive number of alternative labels and names, each focusing on different defining traits:

 Gen Z represent a diverse range of views.
 It has been said that Gen Z adopt more ideals and values from people half way around the world than they do from their local peers.
 They are truly the first ‘global’ generation.

-If you want to engage iGen, you’ll need to diversify your outreach, content marketing and publishing strategies to slip into these highly personalised feeds.
+If you want to engage Plurals, you’ll need to diversify your outreach, content marketing and publishing strategies to slip into these highly personalised feeds.

 Remember coming home to dial-up internet?
+Remember when smartphones were invented?
 Remember when 3G rolled out?
 Well Gen Z don’t.
 They are accustomed to effortlessness and high-speed access to information, including brand experiences that flow across devices, websites and offline media.
 They simply expect a seamless journey.

 Gen Z have grown up in a connected world and are impatient towards disjointed online/offline models that are older than they are – and this group will not adapt.